SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *changePitstopDriver(selection :: String)*
 Selects the driver to take the car during the next pitstop. *selection* must be either "Next" or "Previous".
 This action function is provided by the "ACC" plugin and is available depending on the concrete configuration.

+#### *planPitstop()*
+*planPitstop* triggers Jona, the virtual race engineer, to plan a pitstop.
+This action function is provided by the "ACC" plugin and is available depending on the concrete configuration.

+#### *preparePitstop()*
+*preparePitstop* triggers Jona, the virtual race engineer, to prepare a previously planned pitstop.
+This action function is provided by the "ACC" plugin and is available depending on the concrete configuration.